kodingkoning/pplacerDC/README.md

 ## How to Use

-scalepplacer.py can be found in approach1/
+pplacerDC.py can be found in approach1/

 Example scripts can be found in scripts/

-Usage flags can be found by running `scalepplacer.py -h`
+All options can be found by running `pplacerDC.py -h`